 Staff assigned to perform inspections or to perform licensed operator examinations in NRR, and NSIR program areas must have successfully completed the applicable requirements of the applicable qualification program within 24 months.

-Each inspector candidate must complete the “Basic-Level Training and Certification Journal” contained in Appendix A, the “General Proficiency-Level Training and Qualification Journal” contained in Appendix B, and one of the following classifications of the “Technical Proficiency-Level Training and Qualification Journal,” in Appendix C.
+Each inspector candidate must complete the “Basic-Level Training and Certification Journal” contained in Appendix A, the “General Proficiency-Level Training and Qualification Journal” contained in Appendix B, and one of the following classifications of the “Technical Proficiency-Level Training and Qualification Journal,” in Appendix C. Inspector candidates who are enrolled in the RI-CBQ need only complete IMC 1245 Appendix C17, “Resident Inspector Technical Proficiency Training and Qualification Journal and Instructions for Completion,” to complete full qualification as a resident inspector.

 C1.
 Operations Inspector - The inspector must complete vendor-specific training for the assigned site.
 If re-assigned to a new site after initial qualification, the inspector is required to complete vendor-specific training for the new assignment.
 This training should be completed as soon as feasible after reassignment and must be completed within 2 years of assignment to the new site.